Wedding Wars: Production

-Of Stamos director Fall said, "John's incredibly charming ... which makes him the perfect conduit for the message of this movie."
-He went on to explain, "I didn’t want to make just another 'gay' movie ...
+In April 2006, it was reported that A&E had greenlit production of the film, then titled Wedding March.
+Of Stamos, director Fall said, "John's incredibly charming ... which makes him the perfect conduit for the message of this movie."
+He went on to explain, "I didn't want to make just another 'gay' movie ...
 I wanted to make a point and really say something, but subtly.
 I wanted to show both sides without vilifying anyone.
 I wanted to win people over with comedy — and who better to help with that than someone who has been coming into their living rooms for years now?"
 Executive producer Neil Meron said, "John was always the first choice for the role."
-Stamos stated he was proud of the film, noting "Initially it’s not about this issue of gay marriage.
+Stamos stated he was proud of the film, noting "Initially it's not about this issue of gay marriage.
 It's just the simple fact that his brother gets to have something that he can't have, and why shouldn't he get to have it?
 He can plan a wedding but can't have one himself."

 Wedding Wars was filmed in Halifax, Nova Scotia.